PlusOneSoftware/ModularComponents/README.md

         }
     }

-Then in your activity, you can `addCallbackListener`s (multiple callbacks for the same methods) to the methods you're interested in
+Then in your activity, you can `addCallbackListener`s (multiple callbacks for the same methods) to the methods you're interested in:

+    public class LoginActivity extends ModularFragmentActivity {
+        @Override
+        protected void onCreate(Bundle savedInstanceState) {
+            ...
+            DrawerLayout drawer = (DrawerLayout) findViewById(R.id.drawer);
+            addCallbackListener(new FacebookUiLifecycle());
+            // setup the DrawerListener and register the methods, this has to be created before the DrawerToggle so that it's callbacks are registered to the methods
+            DrawerListenerModule module = new DrawerListenerModule(getModuleController(), drawer);
+            addCallbackListener(new DrawerToggle(this, drawer, R.id.ic_icon, R.string.open, R.string.close);
+            addCallbackListener(DrawerListenerModule.onDrawerSlide, new CustomModuleController.ModuleMethodCallback<Pair<View, Float>>() {
+                @Override
+                public void trigger(Pair<View, Float> args) {
+                    // do something cool as the menu slides }
+            });
+            ...
+        }
+    ...
+    }